 Our communities have faced many struggles since the pandemic began but it is the kindness, resilience, and love shown by our supporters that have been paramount.
 As members of our community continue to recover, the Y is asking for your donation to continue to impact the individuals and families who need us now more than ever.

-Giving to the Y allows you to support our community in ways that are always changing.
-When families needed meals in March, when the homeless needed a place to shower, when essential worker needed child care, the Y was there...with your help.
+Giving to the Y allows you to support immediate needs in your community.
+When families need food resources, the homeless need a place to shower, parents need child care to return to work, the Y is there...with your help.

 Read below to learn a little more about our current initiatives:

-Created at the onset of the COVID-19 pandemic, this program specifically addresses the needs of the community resulting from the pandemic.
-As a results of donor and grand funds, the program has provided emergency funds and services to the community and ongoing financial assistance to vulnerable populations.
+Continuing the work of Operation Compassion that was created at the onset of the COVID-19 pandemic, Operation Compassion Recovery specifically addresses the needs of the community resulting from the pandemic.
+As a result of donor and grant funds, the program provides emergency funds and services to the community and ongoing financial assistance to vulnerable populations.